shader-slang/slangpy/README.md

 As an aside, the strongly data/reflection driven nature of kernel functions also leaves us open to render graph visualizers/debuggers or even graphical user interfaces for building them.

 Fusing is simply the process of taking a graph like the one above, and rather than calling it as a sequence of dispatches with buffer transfers, combining calls into a single kernel and triggering them with a single dispatch.
-Whether this process was automatic or not would probably just depend on reliability / compilation costs, but it would be easy to implement at a later data if  the graph API was clearly defined.
+Whether this process was automatic or not would probably just depend on reliability / compilation costs, but it would be easy to implement at a later date if the graph API was clearly defined.

 ## Dynamic state